-The classification, treatment status and voting rights of Classes of Claims and Interests under the Plan include: Claims in Class 7 (General Unsecured Claims) are Unimpaired under the Plan and will either be Reinstated, paid in full and/or assumed by one or more Reorganized Debtors; Claims in Classes 4 (Prepetition Credit Agreement Claims), 5 (Senior Subordinated Noteholder Claims) and 6 (Honeywell Plan Claims) are or may be Impaired under the Plan and have consented to such treatment pursuant to the RSA or the Plan Support Agreement (each, as defined herein), respectively.
-Accordingly, all non-Debtor Classes of Claims against the Debtors are Unimpaired under the Plan or have consented to be impaired under the Plan, with the exception of Claims in Class 10 (Section 510(b) Claims), if any, which are mandatorily subordinated to all other Claims pursuant to section 510(b) of the Bankruptcy Code.
+The classification, treatment status and voting rights of Classes of Claims and Interests under the Plan include: (i)-Claims in Class 57 (General Unsecured Claims) are Unimpaired under the Plan and will either be Reinstated, paid in full and/or assumed by one or more Reorganized Debtors; (ii)-Claims in Class 3Classes 4 (Prepetition Credit Agreement Claims), 5 (Senior Subordinated Noteholder Claims) and 6 (Honeywell Plan Claims) are or may be Impaired under the Plan and have consented to such treatment throughpursuant to the RSA (or the Plan Support Agreement (each, as defined herein); and (iii) Claims in Class 4 (Senior Subordinated Noteholder Claims) will be either (x)), respectively.
+Impaired under the Plan if the Class votes to accept the Plan and consents to such treatment or (y) Unimpaired under the Plan if the Class votes to reject the Plan.

+Accordingly, all non-Debtor Classes of Claims against the Debtors are Unimpaired under the Plan or will-have consented to be impaired under the Plan, with two exceptions: (i) Claims in Class 6 (Honeywell Plan Claims), may be Impaired or Unimpaired under the Plan following resolution the exception of such Claims through the Debtors' litigation with Honeywell; and (ii) Claims in Class 10 (GMI Common StockSection 510(b) Claims), if any, which are mandatorily subordinated to all other Claims pursuant to section 510(b) of the Bankruptcy Code.